tothpaul/Perseverance3D/readme.md

 ![Rover](PerseveranceVCL.gif)

 Note that the material colors are not exactly the same because I don't use all the available attributes of the model.

+the FMX version do not work actually, and I don't understand why...